blainebaba/jlox-interpreter/language-spec.md

 * data types
     * boolean: `true` or `false`
     * number: in format "123" or "123.456"
-    * string: enclosed by double quotes
+    * string: enclosed by double quotes, in single line.
     * nil: represented by `nil`
 * expressions operators
     * arithmetic: